moony01/mbtichat/guide-en.markdown

 image: '/images/userGuide/0.jpg'
 ---

 The application is an application that allows users to have free conversations with AI characters based on the 16 different MBTI types.
-The motivation and purpose behind the development of the MBTI-CHAT app were to provide users who are aware of their own MBTI type with the opportunity to explore the characteristics of other MBTI types, understand the relationships with different types, and learn how different types might think or behave in specific situations.
+The motivation and purpose behind the development of the mbtiChat app were to provide users who are aware of their own MBTI type with the opportunity to explore the characteristics of other MBTI types, understand the relationships with different types, and learn how different types might think or behave in specific situations.

-Now let's explore how to use the MBTI-CHAT app and introduce its features and pages.
+Now let's explore how to use the mbtiChat app and introduce its features and pages.

 ## App Technical Analysis and Introduction
-The MBTI-CHAT app is a static web app.
+The mbtiChat app is a static web app.
 A static web app is a website where the content is fixed, and dynamic features or interactions are limited.
 These websites are typically built using static web technologies such as HTML, CSS, and JavaScript.
-Static web apps are commonly used to provide information, such as company introduction pages, product brochures, news articles, etc. However, due to the MBTI-CHAT app's inclusion of features like blog functionality and language selection, and the presence of multiple pages, developing it as a static web app has its limitations.
+Static web apps are commonly used to provide information, such as company introduction pages, product brochures, news articles, etc. However, due to the mbtiChat app's inclusion of features like blog functionality and language selection, and the presence of multiple pages, developing it as a static web app has its limitations.

 Therefore, I employed the **Jekyll static website generation framework** for its development.
 Jekyll generates static HTML files based on user-defined templates and layouts.
-This facilitates efficient reuse of repetitive elements and ensures a consistent design and layout.The primary feature of the MBTI-CHAT app is its AI-powered chat functionality.
+This facilitates efficient reuse of repetitive elements and ensures a consistent design and layout.The primary feature of the mbtiChat app is its AI-powered chat functionality.
 The AI utilizes the **gpt-3.5** version of the API.
 To facilitate communication with the GPT API, a NODE.JS server was employed.

 I developed a mobile app using **React-Native-Webview** to create a mobile app from a responsive web page.

 ## App Features and Page Introduction
-The main feature of the MBTI-CHAT app, as mentioned in the introduction, is the ability to have free conversations with AI characters based on the 16 different MBTI types.
+The main feature of the mbtiChat app, as mentioned in the introduction, is the ability to have free conversations with AI characters based on the 16 different MBTI types.
 In addition to the AI chatting feature, the app also includes more detailed functionalities such as guides and blog posts.

 The app can be divided into two main sections: **AI Chatting** and **Blog**.
 While there are other features such as the User Guide page and language selection, we will focus on these two main sections and delve into their functionalities.